 Choose your words carefully.

-Don’t forget that your words are powerful.
-That’s why it is so important to be thoughtful about what you plan to say to someone else – especially someone you want to motivate to continuously improve.
-As such, don’t underplay good performance, don’t be vague, and don’t be overly negative.
-Instead, focus on problem-solving, use powerful action words and, measurement-oriented, specific language.
+Remember that your words are powerful.
+That’s why it is so important to be thoughtful about what you plan to say to someone else especially someone you want to motivate to continuously improve.
+As such, play on their good performance, be specific, and constructive.
+Focus on problem-solving, use powerful action words and, measurement-oriented, specific language.
 Most importantly, remain positive.

 However it is that you are measuring your employees, be sure to be straightforward and clear with them about the process, where they stand, and how the company perceives their contributions.
 Transparency helps to build trust.

-Very important is to keep your own biases in mind; we all have them!
-Some include recency bias (the most recent behavior comes to mind), similarity bias (a manager relates to an employee and therefore shows them greater affinity), halo bias (an individual is rated high overall because he or she does one thing really well), and horn bias (an employee is rated poorly because of just one thing he or she does not dowell).
+It’s very important is to keep your own biases in mind; we all have them!
+Some include recency bias (the most recent behavior comes to mind), similarity bias (a manager relates to an employee and therefore shows them greater affinity), halo bias (an individual is rated high overall because he or she does one thing really well), and horn bias (an employee is rated poorly because of just one thing he or she does not do well).

 Own your feedback.